 - Keep an eye on your metrics

-A lot of people think of running a useful and profitable company yet not all of them succeed.
-To do everything right, you need to follow 7 steps.
+A lot of people strive to run a thriving and profitable company, yet not all of them succeed.
+To do everything right, you need to follow these steps:

-- Think of a product that can solve a problem.
-You need to outline a clear problem and provide a solution that addresses it.
-Make use of your profound knowledge and skills in the industry to solve a problem better than competitors do.
-Show your expertise.
+- Create a product that can solve a customer’s problem.
+You need to outline a clear problem and provide a solution addressing it.
+Make use of your profound knowledge and skills in the industry to offer a better solution, and show your expertise to outrank your competitors.

-- Develop a business plan.
+- Develop a step-by-step business plan.
 There’s no need to write a lot because a one-page pitch is enough to start.
-The plan should cover the strategy, tactics, business model, and schedule.
-The strategy section should contain a unique value proposition, target audience, problem and its solution, and competitive advantage.
+The plan should cover your strategy, tactics, business model, and schedule.
+Your strategy section should contain a unique value proposition, target audience, problems and solutions, and competitive advantage.
 Tactics should encompass sales channels and approaches.
-In the business model section, you need to list revenue streams and expenditures.
-The schedule should include your action plan.
+In the business model section, you need to list your revenue streams and expenditures, and the schedule should include your action plan.

 - Ensure that your idea is valid.
-To start, you need to list all the assumptions you have about your product and the benefit it can bring.
-By asking questions and answering them, you can figure out whether your idea will work and bring you and customers value.
-There are several ways you can do this: have a conversion with your potential customers, conduct a competitive analysis, or create a simple version of your product.
+To start, you need to list all of the assumptions and ideas regarding your product and the benefits it can bring.
+By asking questions and answering them, you can figure out whether your idea will work and bring you and your customers more value.
+There are several ways you can do this: have an interview with your potential customers, conduct a competitive analysis, or create a test version of your product.

 - Legalize your company.
-Although to create the software you shouldn’t comply with regulations, yet to serve the market — you should.
-Look through the rules and regulations to ensure that you follow them and do everything according to the law.
-Select a business structure to which your company belongs and register it after going through all the necessary processes.
-To register, you also need a good name, so pick a suitable one for your business.
+Although you don’t have to comply with regulations to create your software, you are obliged to do so to serve the market.
+Look through the rules and regulations to ensure that you follow them without breaking the law.
+Select a business structure to which your company belongs, and register it after going through all the necessary processes.
+To register, you also need a catchy brand name, so you might want to invest some extra time in that.

 - Enhance your product.
-Consider creating a minimum viable product (it includes the main features which customers can already use to give feedback).
-It’s essential for further product development.
+Consider creating a minimum viable product (it includes some basic features customers can use to give you their feedback).
 MVP helps minimize costs and collect data important for future changes in the product.
-Accumulate the ideas of your team to obtain the best result.
-Avoid outsourcing core product development since there’s a risk of information leaks.
+Accumulate your team’s ideas to obtain the best result, and avoid outsourcing your core product development team since there’s a risk of information leaks.
 It’s advisable to stick to your initial team.

 - Choose the right marketing strategy.
-You can make use of a variety of marketing tools and channels to market your product.
-From pay-per-click ads, traditional advertising, email marketing to paid ads on social media platforms.
+You can make use of a variety of marketing tools and channels to market your product, from pay-per-click ads, traditional advertising, and email marketing to paid ads on social media platforms.
 It’s a good idea to use several channels to communicate your message and educate leads about your product.
-However, make sure to use the most effective channels.
-Run an experiment to figure it out.
+However, make sure to use the most effective channels and run an experiment to determine them.

 - Keep an eye on your metrics.
-If you want to start a company and ensure it runs smoothly, then you need to monitor your key metrics.
-When tracking your metrics, you can obtain several useful insights about your business.
-If you do it, you can improve the performance of your company, solve some issues before they become a real threat to your business, make strategic decisions, etc.
+If you want to start a company and ensure it runs smoothly, you need to monitor its key metrics.
+When evaluating your performance, you can obtain several useful insights about your business.
+This will allow you to improve your company’s well-being, solve some issues before they become a real threat to your business, make strategic decisions, etc.

-Let’s review the key metrics in more detail.
+Let’s review the key SaaS metrics in more detail.

 - Customer churn.
-The rate defines the percentage of consumers who stopped using your service.
+The rate defines the percentage of consumers who have stopped using your service.
 The metric is crucial for assessing customer retention and the general condition of your business.
-When measuring the monthly churn rate, try to collect as much detailed information as possible to find out why customers stop using your product.
-Analyze personas of these clients and unique data.
-It will help reveal the causes why they leave, eliminate them, and stop the increase in customer churn.
+When measuring your monthly churn rate, try to collect as much data as possible to determine why customers stopped using your product.
+Analyze their buyer personas, preferences, and behavioral patterns.
+It will help reveal the primary customer churn causes, eliminate them, and prevent the increase in customer churn.

 - Customer lifetime value.
-The metric identifies the sum of money each customer spends with your brand during your relationships.
-This measure shows how valuable the client is and whether it’s worth attracting this customer.
-Pay attention to the metric, it should be higher than the costs a brand spends on this customer.
+The metric identifies the sum of money each customer spends on your products.
+This measure represents how valuable the client is and whether it’s worth retaining them.
+If your SaaS strategy is doing well, this metric should be higher than the costs your brand spends on this customer.
 Check out our guide to find the formula and calculate the measure for your SaaS company.
-By estimating customer lifetime value you and your investors can have a clear picture of your business health and the value it carries.
+By estimating your company’s customer lifetime value, you and your investors can have a clear picture of your business health and the value it carries.

 - Revenue churn.
-Besides customer churn, you also need to have an understanding of your revenue churn.
-Different users have different impacts on a company’s revenue since plans vary in price.
-Some customers might pay a high price, some of them might use free plans.
-So, the loss of subscribers who buy expensive plans will harm your income.
-If you lose clients that use free plans, it will influence only the number of potential users of paid plans.
+Different users have different impacts on a company’s revenue since their pricing plans vary in cost.
+Some customers pay more for your products, and others use free plans.
+Consequently, losing your paying customers, especially those who buy premium subscription plans, will harm your income.
+If you lose clients that use free plans, it will only influence the number of your potential paying customers.